sesemeseeds/eventready_v1/README.md

 **Karthika:**

 Fall (45 Hours): Weekly project check-ins to determine project and scope features, Design and create database after research and designed out FE UI/UX mock-up Task List/Goals page, Document and monitor project progression
+Spring (45 Hours): Participated in all the team meetings and project advisor meetings.
+Researching on how to start with the tools and interactions between the front end and back end.
+Worked on the front end for budget, attendance, and marketing.
+Researching on how to incorporate components within the frontend User interface.

 ## References